smessmer/git2version/README.md

 git2version
 ===============

-This crate provides a way to get the version of the package from git.
+This crate provides a way to get the version of the package from git and incorporate it as a constant into your program.

 Setup